One Froggy Evening: Plot

-A mid-1950s construction worker involved in the demolition of the "J. C. Wilber Building" pries off the top of the cornerstone and finds a metal box within.
-The unnamed man opens the box and finds, along with a commemorative document dated April 16, 1892, a live frog inside with an appropriately-sized top hat and cane.
-After the frog suddenly performs a musical number, the man sees an opportunity to cash in on the frog's anthropomorphic talents and sneaks away from the site with the frog in the box under his arm.
+In 1955, a construction worker involved in the demolition of the "J. C. Wilber Building" pries off the top of the cornerstone and finds a metal box within.
+The unnamed man opens the box and finds, along with a commemorative document dated April 16, 1892, a live frog inside, who dons a top hat and cane.
+After the frog suddenly performs a musical number on the spot, the man sees an opportunity to cash in on the frog's anthropomorphic talents and sneaks away from the site with the frog in the box under his arm.

-Every attempt the man makes to exploit the frog fails: the frog will perform only for his owner alone; in front of anyone else, he is an ordinary croaking frog.
-When he does perform, he finishes each song and instantly devolves into his ordinary state before the man can show anyone else his talent.
-Remaining unaware of this reality, the man first takes the frog to a talent agent.
-After getting kicked out due to the frog's apparent inability to act, he uses all of his life savings to rent an abandoned theater to showcase the frog on his own.
-The frog performs atop a high wire behind the closed curtain while the man struggles to get an audience, succeeding with the promise of "Free Beer".
-As the curtain begins rising, the frog winds down the song and, by the time he is fully revealed to the crowd, he has again reverted to being an ordinary frog.
-The booing crowd pelts the man with rotten vegetables.
+Every attempt the man makes to exploit the frog fails: the frog performs exclusively for his owner and instantly devolves into an ordinary frog the second anyone else sees him.
+Remaining unaware of this reality, the man takes the frog to a talent agent.
+After getting kicked out over the frog's apparent inability to act, he uses his life savings to rent an abandoned theater so he can showcase the frog on his own.
+The frog performs atop a high wire behind the closed curtain, while the man struggles to get an audience and succeeds with the promise of "Free Beer".
+As the frog winds down the song, the man breaks the cord of the curtain he is trying to open.
+By the time the man reaches and pulls what remains of the cord, fully revealing the frog to the crowd, the frog has again reverted to his ordinary state.
+The angry crowd pelts the man with rotten vegetables.

-As a result of these failures, the man is now homeless and living on a park bench, where the frog still performs only for him.
-A policeman overhears the singing and approaches the man, who points to the frog as the singer.
-When the frog again presents himself as ordinary, the policeman arrests the man for disturbing the peace and has him committed to a psychiatric hospital along with the frog, who continues serenading the hapless patient.
-Following his release, the now haggard and destitute man, still carrying the box with the frog inside, notices the construction site where he originally found the box and happily dumps it into the new cornerstone for the future "Tregoweth Brown Building" before running away, overjoyed to finally get rid of what has become his burden.
+Following these failures, the man is now homeless and living on a park bench; there, the frog still performs only for him.
+When a policeman overhears the singing in the middle of the night, he approaches the man, who points to the frog as the singer.
+When the frog again presents himself as ordinary, the policeman arrests the man, ostensibly for vagrancy but also as insane.
+The man is committed to a "Psychopathic" Hospital along with the frog, who continues serenading the hapless patient.
+Following his release, the now haggard and destitute man — still carrying the box with the frog inside — notices the construction site where he originally found the box.
+He joyously dumps it into the new cornerstone for the future "Tregoweth Brown Building" and runs away, finally rid of what has become his burden.

-In 2056, a century later, the Brown Building is itself being demolished using futuristic tools.
-The box with the frog is discovered again by a 21st-century demolition man who, after also envisioning a cash bonanza, absconds with the frog, beginning the cycle anew.
+101 years later, in 2056, the Brown Building is being disintegrated by futuristic demolition workers.
+The box with the frog is discovered again, this time by one of the 21st-century crew members.
+After envisioning a cash bonanza of his own, the worker absconds with the frog in the box, thus beginning the cycle anew.